jamesnguyen46/dotfiles/README.md

    -s install
 ```

-*Note that your rc file will be renamed to `.zshrc.dotfilesbackup_YYMMDDHHMMSS` or `.bashrc.dotfilesbackup_YYMMDDHHMMSS` depend on your default shell.*
+*Note that your original config file will be backed up to the same directory with name `*_dotfilesbackup_YYMMDDHHMMSS`.*

 ### Uninstalling